carpentries-incubator/ide-novice-spyder/_episodes/01-introduction.md

 We start making a program that generate a random Bingo card.

-Let use a dictionary whose keys will be the letters B, I, N, G and O. The values will be the lists of five numbers that appear under each letter.

 After that, we will write a code that displays the generated Bingo card on the terminal.

 {% include links.md %}